getsentry/rfcs/text/0091-ci-upload-tokens.md

 "Developer Settings" page under a new tab called "Tokens".

 Such simple token issuance can then also take place in wizards and documentation pages.

+## Token Revocation

+Tokens cannot be deleted, but only revoked (=soft deleted).
+Only managers & owners may revoke tokens.

 # How To Teach